-Penetration Tests (Practical Security Assessment) to discover implementation vulnerabilities and to verify the hardening of the default system configuration.
+Penetration Tests (Practical Security Assessment) are performed to discover implementation vulnerabilities and to verify the hardening of the default system configuration.

-Installation & start of operation
+Installation and start of operation

-Hardening Guides (Security Checklist) to support the secure configuration of the product according to the individual customer's security policy.
+Hardening Guides (like this Security Checklist) are published to support the secure configuration of the product according to the individual customer's security policy.

-Operation & Maintenance
+Operation and Maintenance